Raynos/stream-handbook/readme.markdown

 This code works but it's bulky and buffers up the entire `data.txt` file into memory for every request before writing the result back to clients.
-If `data.txt` is very large, your program could start eating a lot of memory as it serves lots of users concurrently.
-The latency will also be high as users will need to wait for the entire file to be read before they start receiving the contents.
+If `data.txt` is very large, your program could start eating a lot of memory as it serves lots of users concurrently, particularly for users on slow connections.

+The user experience is poor too because users will need to wait for the whole file to be buffered into memory on your server before they can start receiving any contents.

 Luckily both of the `(req, res)` arguments are streams, which means we can write this in a much better way using `fs.createReadStream()` instead of